The University of North Carolina at Chapel Hill

 Chapel Hill NC 27599-4010

-The University of North Carolina at Chapel Hill was the nation's first state university to open its doors and the only public university to award degrees in the 18th century.
+The University of North Carolina at Chapel Hill was the nation's first state university and the only public university to award degrees in the eighteenth century.
 Recent national rankings include the following:

-1st among the 100 best U.S. public colleges and universities that offer the best combination of top-flight academics and affordable costs as ranked by Kiplinger's Personal Finance magazine in December 2008.
-1st for 8 consecutive times since Kiplinger's began these periodic surveys in 1998.
-Kiplinger's analysis stressed academic quality, as well as cost and financial aid offerings.
+· First among the 100 best U.S. public colleges and universities that offer high-quality academics at an affordable price as ranked by Kiplinger's Personal Finance magazine in February 2013—a ranking maintained for twelve consecutive reports since they were first published in 1998.

-5th best public university in U.S. News & World Report's 2009 “Best Colleges” guidebook for the 8th consecutive year.
-1st among public campuses for the 4th consecutive year; 9th overall in “Great Schools, Great Prices,” based on academic quality and the net cost of attendance for a student who received the average level of need-based financial aid.
+· Fifth best public university in U.S. News & World Report’s 2013 “Best Colleges” guidebook for the twelfth consecutive year.
+First among public campuses for the eighth consecutive year and seventeenth overall in “Great Schools, Great Prices.”